 Your records contain a history of what you tell your doctor each time you receive treatment.

 You will need to explain your pain and how it impacts your daily activities.

 The Judge also wants to know how your condition permanently limits you.

 Even a person with severe conditions can usually do some housework or limited activities.
 It is important that you can explain how long you can function before you need to take a break.

 Being genuine includes having a good work history, explaining clearly the effects of your injury, and how you are limited on a daily basis.

-Questions about your disability or work injury case?
-Feel free to contact Illinois Work Comp Attorney Dirk May at 309-827-4371.
+Questions about how to improve your case?
+Feel free to contact Illinois Work Comp and Disability Attorney Dirk May at 309-827-4371.

 Click above to read.

-You should contact us to discuss what is happening to you.
-Feel free to contact Illinois Work Comp and Social Security Disability Attorney Dirk May at 309-827-4371.
+Questions about your case?
+Feel free to contact Illinois Social Security Disability Attorney Dirk May at 309-827-4371.